MajidMehrnia/EV-HeatPump-Simulink-GT/README.md

 The model simulates the thermodynamic behavior of a closed-loop refrigerant cycle and is intended for system-level performance analysis and component evaluation.
 The refrigerant circulates through the system, undergoing pressure and phase changes to absorb heat from the evaporator and reject it through the condenser.

-The figure below shows refrigerant system architecture in GT-SUITE.
+The figure below shows H/P system architecture in GT-SUITE.

 ![Refrig_GT](https://github.com/user-attachments/assets/1578e7d0-9b39-4e94-b240-d45677cae40c)